Kamenets–Podolsky pocket: The encirclement of 1st Panzer Army

-After the capture of Proskurov, the 1st Guards Army continued the offensive in a southwestern direction, seeking, using the success of the 1st and 4th Tank Armies, to quickly reach the Kamenets-Podolsky area and stand on the retreat paths of the 1st Panzer Army.
-The Soviet 3rd Guards Tank Army was then withdrawn to the front reserve on March 28.
-By the end of 30 March, the 1st Guards Army reached the region of Chemerovtsy.
+After the capture of Proskurov, 1st Guards Army continued the offensive in a southwestern direction, using the success of 1st and 4th Tank Armies, to quickly reach the Kamenets-Podolsky area and block the retreat of 1st Panzer Army.
+3rd Guards Tank Army was then withdrawn to the front reserve on March 28.
+By the end of 30 March, 1st Guards Army reached the region of Chemerovtsy.

+Thus, with a powerful strike from Volochyskto to the south and south-west, 1st Ukrainian Front tore a huge gap in the German defense and had split the front of Army Group South into two parts.
+4th Panzer Army was driven back to the west and part of it was surrounded on 24 March in Tarnopol, which was declared to be a fortress (Festung).
+1st Panzer Army was enveloped from the south-west by 4th Tank Army.

 By this point, several major re-groupings took place.
-The 11th Rifle Corps (three divisions) of the 1st Guards Army was reassigned to Katukov's 1st Tank Army and acted together with it in the foothills of the Carpathians; On 27 March, the 30th Rifle Corps (two divisions) was also subordinated to the 4th Tank Army and operated in the Kamenets-Podolsky area.
-But the 1st Guards Army was given another corps- the 18th Guards Rifle Corps (two divisions), which was transferred to it from the 60th Army on 22 March and was at that time 100 km from the main army forces.
-The decision of the front commander Zhukov to transfer the 18th Guards Rifle Corps from the 60th Army (with which it formed a common external front) to the 1st Guards Army, from which it was torn off, was a miscalculation that played a negative role in the subsequent.attempt to destroy the 1st Panzer Army.
+11th Rifle Corps (three divisions) of 1st Guards Army was reassigned to Katukov's 1st Tank Army and acted together with it in the foothills of the Carpathians.
+On 27 March, 30th Rifle Corps (two divisions) was also subordinated to 4th Tank Army and operated in the Kamenets-Podolsky area.
+But 1st Guards Army was given another corps, 18th Guards Rifle Corps (two divisions), which was transferred to it from 60th Army on 22 March and was at that time 100 km from the main army forces.
+The decision of front commander Zhukov to transfer 18th Guards Rifle Corps from 60th Army (with which it formed a common external front) to 1st Guards Army, from which it was separated, was a miscalculation that played a negative role in the subsequent attempt to destroy 1st Panzer Army.